Vitae (VITAE) Price Hits $0.35 on Major Exchanges

-Vitae (VITAE) traded flat against the dollar during the one day period ending at 10:00 AM E.T. on June 4th.
-One Vitae coin can currently be bought for $0.35 or 0.00000755 BTC on exchanges.
-During the last week, Vitae has traded flat against the dollar.
-Vitae has a market cap of $6.84 million and $20,417.00 worth of Vitae was traded on exchanges in the last 24 hours.
+Vitae (VITAE) traded flat against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 4th.
+Vitae has a total market capitalization of $6.84 million and $20,417.00 worth of Vitae was traded on exchanges in the last day.
+One Vitae coin can currently be bought for about $0.35 or 0.00000755 BTC on cryptocurrency exchanges.
+In the last week, Vitae has traded flat against the US dollar.

 - Dystem (DTEM) traded flat against the dollar and now trades at $0.0001 or 0.00000000 BTC.